PrathamGBhat/Hackedex-2026/README.md

+# What is a CTF

+A Capture The Flag (CTF) is a gamified cybersecurity competition where participants have to uncover hidden strings of text called "flags" for points.
+To obtain these hidden strings, the users have to apply real world cybersecurity techniques at a scaled down level.

+# Rules and Regulations for Hackemon 2.0

+*1. Reporting to the CTF*
+- *Check your Alloted Venues*: Each team has been alloted one of three venues.
+Check them in the official WhatsApp group beforehand
+- *Mark your Attendance*: Inform the volunteers at the entrance about your presence.

+*2. General Conduct*
+- *Respect All Participants*: Harassment or malicious behavior is prohibited.
+Treat everyone with respect.
+- *Fair Play*: Play honestly.
+Exploiting platform vulnerabilities for an advantage leads to disqualification.

+*3. Challenge Solving*
+- *Own Work Only*: Solve challenges yourself.
+Plagiarism (using others' solutions or pre-made scripts) will result in disqualification.
+- *Tools*: Any tools may be used, but automating challenge solutions (e.g., flag scrapers or brute-forcing) is not allowed.

+*4. Communication and Collaboration*
+- *Public Discussion*: Discussion of flags in general in public will lead to direct disqualification!

+*5. Flag Submission*
+- *Flag Format*: Flags must be submitted in the format: hackemon{...}.
+Case sensitivity matters.
+- *One Flag, One Submission*: Each flag can be submitted only once.
+If incorrect, solve the challenge again for the correct flag.

+*6. Exploiting System Vulnerabilities*
+- *No Attacks on Platform*: Any attack or disruption of the CTF platform (e.g., DoS or SQL injection) will result in disqualification.
+- *Use of Other Platforms*: Attacking external websites or systems that affect the event or your team's score will lead to disqualification.

+*7. Offline CTF*
+- *No Trespassing*: All the questions involve testing a set proximity to the location in riddle.
+Coding Club will not take responsibility in case of players entering buildings.

 # Setup

 If you are using Windows, please install [**Windows Subsystem for Linux (WSL)**](https://www.youtube.com/watch?v=9gT6vO_W6x0) before the CTF.
 Many of the tools used throughout the challenges are command-line utilities designed for Linux environments and are most easily used through a Linux terminal.